splight793/AVX-CSIDH/README.md

+This is an optimization of Cheng et. al.'s [CSIDH implementation](https://gitlab.uni.lu/APSIA/AVX-CSIDH).

+The low latency AVX-512IFMA implementations has been optimized by using a new Montgomery reduction algorithm to reduce data dependencies.

+More infomation could be found [here](https://arxiv.org/abs/2308.16432).

 # AVX-CSIDH

 AVX-CSIDH is a software library that includes the batched high-throughput and the unbatched low-latency AVX-512 implementations of CSIDH.